qweasd1/Refactor/ideas/Supplement/objmap.md

 #objmap - a framework to transform javascript object
 ## **Content**
 - Trigger (Jstree)
+- Prepare
+- Functional Design
-- Before Start
+- Implementation Design
-- Start Design
+- Improve the Design
-- More to Think

 ### Trigger (Jstree)
 The idea of objmap came occasionally when I want to include jstree(jQuery plugin) into my angularjs app.